Full name: Joseph De La Cruz

 Above from left to right are Steve Clemento/Clemente (seated at table), Dick Cramer and Jack Perrin.
 Unidentified still from either LARIATS AND SIX-SHOOTERS (Robert J. Horner, 1931) or 45 CALIBRE ECHO (Robert J. Horner, 1932).
 Both starred Jack Perrin and both films are among the lost and missing.

 (Courtesy of Ed Tabor)

 TEX TAKES A HOLIDAY (Argosy, 1932) was shot in "Multicolor", an early two-strip color process.
 The star was Wallace MacDonald (with light blue shirt and moustache above), and he had a brief fling in front of the camera before becoming a B film producer at Columbia Pictures.
 He also worked for Multicolor.
 The player with the handful of knives is Steve Clemento / Clemente.
+On the far right with the brown suit is George Chesebro.
 TEX TAKES A HOLIDAY (Argosy, 1932) is one of the lost/missing westerns.